Redsift/build-taxi-sift-guide/docs/2-Mapping-Emails.md

 ## What does it look like now?

 Since we changed our DAG quite a bit we need to delete our local storage first.
-Press the big black button `DELETE DBS`.
+So, click on the trash can icon at the top right corner of the SDK.

-Then run again your DAG from the terminal like we did in the first step with:
+Then run again your DAG by pressing the arrow at the top right corner of the SDK.

-`$ redsift run-dag <PATH TO>/build-taxi-sift-guide/sift.json`

 Look for `receipts` now in your IndexedDB: